 The only entrance/exit to the reserve is through the garden of the cottage known as Lake Lodge, which belongs to NHSN and is the home of our Warden.
 There is parking in Old Salter’s Lane near to the Lodge.

 There are 3 wildlife hides in the reserve, which provide a great opportunity for visitors and photographers to watch birds and animals in their natural habitat without disturbing them.
 Download the reserve visitor leaflet for a map of the reserve, showing the hides and footpaths.

 NHSN regularly organises guided walks and activities at the reserve.
 Please click here to see what’s coming up.

 If you would like to bring a group to visit the reserve, whether you’re an NHSN member or not, please contact the office in advance, providing as much information and notice as possible.

 A hide key will give you access to three hides at the reserve and the eco-loo.
 Members can pay a £5 deposit for a a hide key online by following the link in our welcome email, or by cash or cheque at the NHSN office on the 2nd floor of the Great North Museum: Hancock (Mon-Fri 10am-5pm).
 Non-members using a day pass must pay a £30 deposit at our office, which will be refunded on return of the key.

 For directions to the reserve and how to get there, please click here.

-Note to drivers: there are current road closures on the roads that lead from South Gosforth to the Reserve, which look to be completed in February 2018.
+Note to drivers: Killingworth Road has recently reopened to Southbound traffic.
 You can find out more information on Newcastle Council’s website here.

 The Information Hut is a small hut just past Lake Lodge inside the reserve entrance.
-The hut contains information about NHSN and a folder where you can record your wildlife sightings when you leave.
-This is also the best way of finding out what wildlife has been seen recently, so it is good idea to check the sightings log before you head off into the reserve.
+The hut contains information about NHSN and a folder where you can record your wildlife sightings before you leave.
+This is also the best way to find out what wildlife has been seen recently, so it is good idea to check the sightings log before you head off into the reserve.